Mon - Thur 7.30-15.30 Fri 7.30-14.00

 What are some of the ALD coatings that can be deposited?

 A wide variety of chemistries are possible with Atomic Layer Deposition.
+They include oxides, nitrides, metals, carbides and sulfides.

 Want to know more about Atomic Layer Deposition (ALD) coatings?

-What is Plasma coating?
+What is Plasma Coating?

 Plasma treatment of the surface of a circuit board before conformal coating